-Learners will develop their understanding of the performing arts by examining practitioners' work and the processes used to create performance.
-Component 2 - Developing Skills and Techniques in the Performing Arts: Learners will develop their performing arts skills and techniques through the reproduction of Dance repertoire.
-Component 3 - Performing to a Brief:
+Learners will develop their understanding of the performing arts by examining the work of performing arts professionals and the processes used to create performance.
+Component 2 - Developing Skills and Techniques in the Performing Arts: Learners will develop their performing arts skills and techniques through the reproduction of acting, dance and/or musical theatre repertoire as performers or designers.
+Component 3 -Responding to a Brief:

-Learners will be given the opportunity to work as part of a group to create a workshop performance in response to a given brief and stimulus.
+Learners will be given the opportunity to work as part of a group to contribute to a workshop performance as either a performer or a designer in response to a brief and stimulus.
 WHY STUDY THIS COURSE?

 Students who wish to explore a variety of dance styles, study professional works and gain a strong technical grounding with lots of opportunities to perform.
 This course builds underpinning knowledge of specific skills in Dance performance and Appreciation such as analysing and evaluating.
-Students can consider progression to Level 3 BTEC Dance offered within the Oaks Collegiate.
 Students will gain many transferable skills such as communication skills, organisational skills, problem-solving skills and the ability to understand the creative process.
 Students who study Dance at Level 2 may be interested in careers in teaching, arts therapies, theatre production, sports science, physiotherapy and art and design.